jomogalla/lister/README.md

 - add comment editing.
 - re add login with username/password
 - add logout
+- Allow the control button to allow inputting of a case number to start work on it.
+- bug where updating current case in fogbugz doesnt update current case in top left

 ## todone:
 - ~~move data passed into donuts into constants~~